 Price, per person

-Air travel (Euro Traveller) with British Airways (Airbus A319 & 320); private coach; accommodation as described below; breakfasts, 1 lunch and 7 dinners with water, wine or beer, soft drinks and tea or coffee; all admissions; all tips for waiters, drivers and guides; all taxes; the services of the lecturer, tour manager and local guides.
+Air travel with (in 2023) Vueling and British Airways (Euro Traveller, Airbus 320), or (in 2024) Vueling (Airbus 320); private coach; accommodation as described below; breakfasts, 1 lunch and 7 dinners with water, wine or beer, soft drinks and tea or coffee; all admissions; all tips for waiters, drivers and guides; all taxes; the services of the lecturer, tour manager and local guides.

 This is a lengthy tour with four hotels, a lot of walking and a fair amount of coach travel.
 A good level of fitness is essential.
 Walking is often on uneven streets and uphill.
 Average distance by coach per day: 33 miles.

 Between 10 and 22 participants.